mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 > “It cannot be talked about; it is neither a [dharma](glossary#dharma) nor a no-dharma.”

 Dharma is truth, or teaching... or whatever it is.
 Dharma is understood as a truth.
 Truth is, anyway, *truth*.
 But that truth that you understand is not the real truth, because truth has no ‘mark’ of its own, no mark.
 That is [emptiness](glossary#śūnyatā).
 Truth cannot be described by a word.
-So you cannot describe truth as a truth or no-truth.
+So you cannot describe a truth as a truth or no-truth.
 If a truth is emptiness, you say, “Oh, no-truth.”
-But no-truth is already something; it’s not empty, because you are stuck there; that means it’s no longer emptiness.
+But no-truth is already something.
+It’s not empty, because you are stuck there; that means it’s no longer emptiness.
 So whatever you think – dharma is emptiness, or dharma is not emptiness – all are something ‘extra’.
-Emptiness is completely absent.
+Emptiness is completely absolute.

 Next,

 > “And why?
 Because an absolute exalts the holy person.”

-That is the absolute.
+Exalts: that is the absolute.
 The original nature of existence *exalts* your life.
 Under all circumstances, whatever you think, like or dislike, this absolute takes care of you.

 The commentary by [Doctor Conze](glossary#edward-conze) says: (pp. 34)